CCGCAM/ToolsRTM/README.md

 ## Getting started

-Install the package prospect with the following command line in R session:
+Install the package toolsrtm with the following command line in R session:
 >
 > devtools::install_gitlab('caminoccg/toolsrtm')
 >

+( This package is in a private repository for this reason this step doesn't work)

 ## Manual